 (3) Searches are of the same gender as the individual being searched except in exigent circumstances, including but not limited to appropriate search techniques of trans gender and intersex.

 (4) Frisk searches of a child may be conducted in accordance with the facility's policies and procedures.
 Children who are entering or who have entered a detention center may be searched by: the use of a magnetometer or similar device; by a frisk search of the child; and by an examination of any personal effects within the detention center.
 Such searches must be conducted uniformly.

 (5) Hygiene searches may be conducted on any child entering a detention center by visually observing child while changing into clothing that is required to be worn within the detention center.
 This may be for the purpose of hygiene search, to detect contraband, and for mandatory reporting of child abuse and/or to detect pre-existing injury.

-(6) Strip searches of children may be conducated with the approval of the supervisor on duty of each center.
-Strip searches are to be conducated in the manner that affords the greatest degree of privacy, taking into consideration safety and security.
-Strip searches may be conducated if there is a reasonable suspicion that the child may convey contraband into the detention center.
+(6) Strip searches of children may be conducted with the approval of the supervisor on duty of each center.
+Strip searches are to be conducted in the manner that affords the greatest degree of privacy, taking into consideration safety and security.
+Strip searches may be conducted if there is a reasonable suspicion that the child may convey contraband into the detention center.
 This reasonable suspicion must be based upon:

 (a) Specific observable facts;

 (b) Reasonable inferences drawn from those facts;

 (c) Specific factors in the child's background that support the necessity of such search in light of reasonable suspicion.